smashiee/ShareX-Worker/README.md

 ## Editing / Contributing
-Edit `wrangler.jsonc` with the settings above.
+- Edit `wrangler.jsonc` with the settings above.
-C
+- Create a .dev.vars file with an api and sesssion key.

 ### Install
 ```sh